Multi Database Support

-Applications can access different database groups using environment variables.
-For each kind of database (i.e. each database engine), one group will be set as the “default group” (see below for more details).
+You can connect applications to different database groups using environment variables.
+For each kind of database (i.e. each database engine), one group will be set as the "default group" (see below for more details).
 This default group will use the default env vars for that database type (e.g.

 MYSQL_ADDRESS), while the rest of the groups will use specific env vars derived from their group name - for example

 To find the environment variables for a database group:

 - Open your application via the Dashboard